Campaign of the Month: October 2017

 “If we begin with certainties, we shall end in doubts; but if we begin with doubts, and are patient in them, we shall end in certainties.”

-“Jon could always crack open a skull just as easily as he might crack open a book.”
+“Jon could always crack open a skull as easily as he could crack open a book.”

 It begins with a grimly set visage, all hard lines and harder eyes.
 Those lines are the marks of a life that has seen cruel things, bitter winters and unending winds, that have seen strain and pain and hardship.
 Those eyes are the blue of ice, and they stare, unblinking, unwavering.
 Dead eyes absent human compassion.
 Skin as rough and weathered as the face of a cliff, and just as unyielding matched with hair and stubble as hardy and prickly as dying desert scrub brush.
 The remains of a beard and mane he carves off each night.